 To see the latest from the CDC on what to expect after getting a COVID-19 vaccine, visit https://www.cdc.gov/coronavirus/2019-ncov/vaccines/expect/after.html

-The COVID-19 vaccines will be delivered via injection.
+The COVID-19 vaccines will be delivered via injection in the upper arm.
 Most will require two doses to be effective, including the two vaccines that recently received Emergency Use Authorization.
 The Pfizer-BioNTech vaccine will require two shots, administered about 21 days apart.
 The Moderna vaccine will require two shots, administered about 28 days apart.
+The Johnson & Johnson vaccine, which is awaiting EUA consideration, is a one dose vaccine.

 If you have concerns due to your health status or a specific medical condition, speak with your doctor or care team about whether the vaccine is appropriate for you.